| ELECTRON BEAM TECHNOLOGY EQUIPMENT

 of liquid and semi-liquid emulsions.
 This range of equipment has been

 extensively applied in the tire and rubber and plastics industry.
+This equipment is typically supplied with gas filled power

 supplies but has also been supplied with oil-filled power supplies.